Wyndham Lewis: World War I (1915–1918)

-In 1915, the Vorticists held their only U.K. exhibition before the movement broke up, largely as a result of World War I. Lewis himself was posted to the western front and served as a second lieutenant in the Royal Artillery.
-Much of his time was spent in Forward Observation Posts looking down at apparently deserted German lines, registering targets and calling down fire from batteries massed around the rim of the Ypres Salient.
-He made vivid accounts of narrow misses and deadly artillery duels.
+In 1915 the Vorticists held their only British exhibition before the movement broke up, largely as a result of the First World War.
+Lewis himself joined up under the Derby Scheme in March 1916 just before conscription was brought in.
+He was assigned to the Royal Garrison Artillery (RGA) and after training was posted to 183rd Siege Battery, RGA, forming at Weymouth, Dorset, in which he served as a Bombardier.
+At the second attempt he was accepted as an officer cadet and went to the cadet school at Trowbridge before his battery deployed overseas.
+On completing his officer training he was commissioned as a 2nd Lieutenant and in January 1917 was posted to the newly-raised 330th Siege Battery, RGA.
+330th Siege Battery embarked on 24 May 1917 for the Western Front.
+It served on the Flanders coast and then at Ypres during the Third Ypres offensive.
+Much of Lewis's time was spent in Forward Observation Posts looking down at apparently deserted German lines, registering targets and calling down fire from batteries massed around the rim of the Ypres Salient.
+He wrote vivid accounts of narrow misses and deadly artillery duels, though not all of these can be corroborated.

-After the Third Battle of Ypres, Lewis was appointed an official war artist for both the Canadian and British governments.
-For the Canadians, he painted A Canadian Gun-pit (1918) from sketches made on Vimy Ridge.
-For the British, he painted one of his best-known works, A Battery Shelled (1919), drawing on his own experience at Ypres.
+After the Third Battle of Ypres Lewis was appointed an official war artist for the Canadian and British governments.
+For the Canadians he painted A Canadian Gun-pit (1918) from sketches made on Vimy Ridge.
+For the British he painted one of his best-known works, A Battery Shelled (1919), drawing on his own experience at Ypres.
 Lewis exhibited his war drawings and some other paintings of the war in an exhibition, "Guns", in 1918.
+Although the Vorticist group broke up after the war, Lewis's patron, John Quinn, organised a Vorticist exhibition at the Penguin Club in New York City in 1917.

-Although the Vorticist group broke up after the war, Lewis's patron, John Quinn, organized a Vorticist exhibition at the Penguin Club in New York in 1917.
-His first novel, Tarr, was serialized in The Egoist during 1916–17 and published in book form in 1918.
-It is widely regarded as one of the key modernist texts.
+Between 1907 and 1911 Lewis had written what would be his first published novel, Tarr, which was revised and expanded in 1914–15 and serialised in the London literary magazine The Egoist from April 1916 to November 1917.
+It was first published in book form in 1918 by Alfred A. Knopf in New York and by The Egoist in London.
+It is widely regarded as one of the key texts in literary modernism.

-Lewis later documented his experiences and opinions of this period of his life in the autobiographical Blasting and Bombardiering (1937), which covered his life up to 1926.
+Lewis later documented his experiences and opinions of this period of his life in the autobiographical Blasting and Bombardiering (1937), which covered the time up to 1926.